kourtbailey/petpals2/README.md

 * Next, we will use `requirements.txt`, which is a list of the Python packages required to run the app that we will use locally and o Heroku will use this file to install all of the app's dependencies.
 Locally, install dependencies using `pip install -U -r requirements.txt`.

-** We have prepared a sample `requirements.txt` file for you.
-Do not manually run `pip install package-name`: instead, add files to `requirements.txt` and re-run `pip install -U -r requirements.txt`.
+  * We have prepared a sample `requirements.txt` file for you.
+Do not manually run `pip install package-name`: instead, add lines to `requirements.txt` and re-run `pip install -U -r requirements.txt`.
-** Gunicorn is a high-performance web server that can run your Flask app in a production environment ** Because this app will be using Postgres, we will install `psycopg2` with `psycopg2-binary` (in a serious production environment, ask your seniors about the difference between psycopg2 and psycopg2-binary).
+    * Gunicorn is a high-performance web server that can run your Flask app in a production environment
+    * Because this app will be using Postgres, we will install `psycopg2` with `psycopg2-binary` (in a serious production environment, ask your seniors about the difference between psycopg2 and psycopg2-binary).
-** Flask: because this is a Flask app :)
+    * Flask: because this is a Flask app :)
-** Flask-SQLAlchemy: if you want to use SQLAlchemy
+    * Flask-SQLAlchemy: if you want to use SQLAlchemy

 ** There is a command `pip freeze` that will generate a list of the currently-installed dependencies, which should be the same as requirements.txt.
 To uninstall everything and start fresh, run `pip freeze | xargs pip uninstall -y` or just delete and re-cretate the virtualenv.
 ** It is really important to make sure that all of your requirements are in `requirements.txt`